ralph1786/FrontEndMod4Project/README.md

 ## Getting Started

 To get the application up and running you must clone this project, which is the frontend of the application you must also clone its corresponding backend that has the name of aberm/basketball-fanchat-backend.
 Once you have cloned both repositories go into your backend, and in the terminal run **rails s** to start the rails server.
-For the frontend open it on your favorite browser by running the **npm start** command on your terminal.
+For the frontend first we must install all the necessary dependencies by running **npm install** on your terminal.
+Then open it on your favorite browser by running the **npm start** command on the terminal.

 ### Prerequisites